Graphic Design

 MU student, Tom Pickens, presenting his senior portfolio to regional professionals

 Graphic Design is an ever-expanding field that encompasses a vast array of ways to present audiences with information.
 Correspondingly, media technology is constantly proliferating, and as it does, the demand for designers who create content for that media is constantly expanding.
 Students studying today can choose to work in publishing, merchandise marketing, signage design, web design, motion graphics design, animation, as well as many other multimedia possibilities.
 As such, a designer’s most valuable assets are versatility and the ability to adapt to change.
-Graphic Design students in Marshall University’s School of Art and Design acquire these abilities and combine them with their prowess at solving problems inside a contextual framework.
-This is where creativity and innovation emerges, and it’s what makes this work so rewarding.
+In our program, students learn to merge their creativity with the latest trends in design, and technological innovation.

 360 panorama